Hampden–Sydney College: Clubs and organizations

 There are more than 50 clubs on campus, each run by students.
 There are political clubs, sports clubs, religious clubs, a student-run radio station, a pep band, and multiple social fraternities.
 There are also volunteer groups such as Habitat for Humanity and Rotaract.

 The 100-year-old student newspaper, The Hampden-Sydney Tiger, has produced many prominent journalists, including Jonathan Martin of the New York Times, Chris Stirewalt of Fox News, Charles Hurt of the Washington Times, Matthew Karnitschnig, the chief Europe correspondent for Politico and a Pulitzer Prize finalist, and Matthew Phillips of CNN, who was previously an editor for Bloomberg Businessweek and Freakonomics.

-The college campus is home to a volunteer fire department, which provides fire suppression service and non-transport basic life support EMS to Prince Edward County and the college, as well as assisting the Farmville fire department at fires within the town limits.
+The college campus is home to the Hampden-Sydney Volunteer Fire Department, which provides fire suppression service and non-transport basic life support EMS to Prince Edward County and the college, as well as assisting the Farmville fire department at fires within the town limits.
 HSVFD, Company 2, is located on the southern end of campus near the water tower and the physical plant.
-Since the departments incorporation in 1982 it has not been affiliated with the college, despite the fact a majority of active members are college faculty, staff, or students.
+Since the department's incorporation in 1982 it has not been legally affiliated with the college, despite the fact a majority of active members are college faculty, staff, or students.

 Union-Philanthropic Literary Society (UPLS) is the oldest student organization at Hampden–Sydney College.
 Established on September 22, 1789, UPLS is the nation's oldest literary and debating society, still in existence today without interruption.